Na-chidor/Plagiarism-checker-Python-/README.md

 ```

-## A Python Library?

-Would you like to use a Python library instead to help you compare strings and documents without spending time writing the vectorizers by yourself, then take a look at [Pysimilar](https://github.com/Kalebu/pysimilar).

 ## Explore it

 Explore it and twist it to your own use case.
-In case of any questions feel free to reach me directly at *isaackeinstein@gmail.com*.
+In case of any questions feel free to reach me directly at *ermib6@gmail.com*.

 ## Issues